yudhaadi77/yudhaadi77/README.md

 # Hi there, I'm Yudha Adi Putra! 👋

-I'm a data professional with experience in **data engineering, data science, data analytics and web development**.
-I build **scalable data solutions, optimize ETL workflows, and apply machine learning** to turn raw data into actionable insights.
-Oh, and I can also **code up a web app to show off those insights because... why not?**
+I'm an aspiring data professional with a fresh background in Geophysics and a growing passion for data engineering, data analytics, data science, and machine learning.
+I’m diving deep into building scalable data solutions, optimizing ETL workflows, and exploring how machine learning can turn raw data into valuable insights.
+Oh, and I’m also learning how to code up web apps to showcase those insights — because why not?

 ## ✅ Core Competencies
 - Data Engineering & ETL Pipelines